xcore/sw_motor_control/doc/sw-guide/blocks.rst

 ``pid_regulator_delta`` does a standard PID calculation using the set_point and actual values.
 It calculates the error and applies the PID coefficients and then returns the resulting error.

-``pid_regulator_delta_cust_error`` does a standard PID calculation using a precalculated error value.
+``pid_regulator_delta_cust_error`` does a standard PID calculation using a previously calculated error value.
 It calculates the error and applies the PID coefficients and then returns the resulting error.

 ``pid_regulator_delta_cust_error_speed``, ``pid_regulator_delta_cust_error_Iq_control`` and ``pid_regulator_delta_cust_error_Id_control`` are